FadjiaLeila/SimpleTweet/README.md

 - [*] User can **sign in to Twitter** using OAuth login
 - [* ]	User can **view tweets from their home timeline**
   - [* ] User is displayed the username, name, and body for each tweet
-  - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 - [ *] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented: